 We get this question fairly often.
 There are many articles on the web that explain this subject in much greater detail.
 This article will briefly touch on radial internal clearances as it pertains to British Motorcycle repair.

 Bearings have been around in one form or another since ancient times.
 In only the last 150 years have they been perfected in material and design.
 The two types of bearings we will mention are ball and roller designs.
 The ball type (mostly deep groove type) can be found extensively on any machine today.
 Roller bearings began appearing on British motorcycles in the 1960’s.
-Application of roller bearings was limited to crankshafts but in the 1970’s we began to see roller gearbox.
+Application of roller bearings was limited to crankshafts but in the 1970’s we began to see caged rollers in the gearbox.
 Just recently roller bearings began to update steering neck bearings.

 There are 4 components to any bearing: inner race (that the rotating shaft goes through), outer race (that is pressed into a casing), the rolling element ball or cylindrical roller, and the cage.